 Yu Yu Hakusho, the classic Shonen Jump manga by Yoshihiro Togashi, is getting a live-action adaptation at Netflix.
 The streamer originally announced this project in December 2020.
 This won't be the first time the streaming giant is giving a manga/anime series a live-action treatment.

 Back in 2017, Netflix released the live-action Death Note film by Adam Wingard.
-Netflix will also release live-action adaptations of Cowboy Bebop and One Piece.
+Netflix will also release a live-action adaptation of One Piece.
 This is also not the first time Yu Yu Hakusho is getting a live-action treatment; the series had a stage play adaptation in Japan, and now, fans are excited to see how Netflix will adapt one of the greatest shonen anime series of all time.

 In December 2021, Netflix announced a live-action adaptation of Yu Yu Hakusho.
 Unlike the live-action Death Note movie, which was an American production, Yu Yu Hakusho is being produced by Akira Morii at Robot Communications, which is the Japanese production studio that worked on the live-action Assassination Classroom and Parasyte films.